aguang5241/Frame_Maker/README.md

 # Frame_Maker
-Create a photo frame and display the information extracted from the photo's metadata
+A python3 code to create a photo frame and display the information extracted from the photo's metadata

 ⭐️ Star the repository if you find it useful :) ⭐️